8-Week College Courses Online [2025 Guide: Online College Courses]

 Southern New Hampshire University

-SNHU was founded as a business school in 1932.
-From the very beginning, the school’s classes were structured in a way that accommodated working adults.
 Extensive online programs allow the university to continue this innovative approach to adult education today.
 SNHU has more than 200 programs available for online students.

-SNHU is accredited by the New England Commission of Higher Education, Inc.
+Southern New Hampshire University is accredited by the New England Commission of Higher Education, Inc.

 Thomas Edison State University

-TESU is regionally accredited by the Middle States Commission on Higher Education.
+Thomas Edison State University is regionally accredited by the Middle States Commission on Higher Education.

 University of Houston – Downtown

-UHD opened in 1974 as part of the University of Houston system.
+The University of Houston – Downtown opened in 1974 as part of the University of Houston system.
 Over 30% of the school’s 14,000 students take classes fully online, and an additional 15% take a combination of online and on-campus classes.
-Psychology and criminal justice are some of the school’s most popular online degree programs.

-UHD is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+The University of Houston – Downtown is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 University of Maryland University College

 The University of Maryland University College, also known as the University of Maryland Global Campus, is a fully online school.
-In addition to taking classes through the computer, students also use electronic textbooks and resources for an entirely digital experience.
-On average, the school’s enrollees are about 30 years old, and most hold full-time jobs.
+In addition to taking classes through the computer, students use electronic textbooks and resources for an entirely digital experience.

-UMUC is regionally accredited by the Middle States Commission on Higher Education.
+The University of Maryland University College is regionally accredited by the Middle States Commission on Higher Education.

 University of Massachusetts – Global

-The University of Massachusetts Global is accredited by the WSCUC Senior College and University Commission.
+The University of Massachusetts – Global is accredited by the WSCUC Senior College and University Commission.

 University of Mount Olive

 The University of Mount Olive is a Baptist educational institution committed to justice, respect, honesty, and responsibility.
 It was founded in 1951 and became a university in 2014.
-The school, which offers programs at the associate’s, bachelor’s and master’s levels, has received a Best Regional Colleges award from U.S. News and World Report.

-Mount Olive is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+The University of Mount Olive is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Walden University

-Online Degree Programs with 8 Week Classes
+Online Degree Programs with 8-Week Classes

 Accounting